Debye model: Derivation

-Here, the Debye model and Planck's law of black body radiation differ.
-Unlike electromagnetic photon radiation in a box, there is a finite number of phonon energy states because a phonon cannot have arbitrarily high frequencies.
-Its frequency is bounded by the medium of its propagation—the atomic lattice of the solid.
-Consider an illustration of a transverse phonon below.
+The Debye model and Planck's law of black body radiation differ here with respect to this sum.
+Unlike electromagnetic photon radiation in a box, there are a finite number of phonon energy states because a phonon cannot have an arbitrarily high frequency.
+Its frequency is bounded by its propagation medium—the atomic lattice of the solid.
+The following illustration describes transverse phonons in a cubic solid at varying frequencies: